-Answer: Being a tester, the focus becomes delivering the quality product in less time span by understanding the end user requirement and most importantly, no defects from the end-user side.
+Answer: Being a tester, the focus becomes delivering the quality product in less time by understanding the end-user requirement and most importantly, no defects from the end-user side.
 Here, Agile testing comes in the picture which follows the principle of agile software development and quickly validates the client’s requirements.

 Mentioned below are the benefits of Agile testing:

-- A cross-functional agile team is included in testing, which in turn deliver the results at frequent intervals.
+- A cross-functional agile team is included in testing, which in turn delivers the results at frequent intervals.

 - Saves a lot of time and money.